-Before this I may state that Eliza and Mr. Ramsey, (Eliza always called him Mr. Ramsey, but when she went to Pennsylvania, the boys there always would say, "What!"Whenever she would call him that as if she was speaking to them and she would say that they were Mr. Ramseys too, so at last she got to calling him Ross.) had moved out to their new Mission at Pond Creek in the new Seminole Country.
-Having abtained permission from the Board to go on East on a visit.
+Before this I may state that Eliza and Mr. Ramsey, (Eliza always called him Mr. Ramsey but when she went to Pennsylvania, the boys there always would say what!
+Therever she would call him that as if she was speaking to them and she would say she was not speaking to them but to Mr. M Ramsey and they would say that they were Mr. Ramsays too, so at last she got to calling him Ross.), had moved out to their new Mission at Pond Creek in the new Seminole Country.
+Paving obtained permission from the Board to go on East on a visit.
 They had left before the commencement of hostilities.

-For the rest of what has occurred I will refer you to Mr. Ramsey(s account which takes up the events as they have doubtless occurred.
+For the rest of what has occurred I will refer you to Mr. Raysey's account wich takes up the events as they have doubtless occurred.